davsar89/COSMIC_RAY_THUNDERSTORM-Geant4/src/src/msis/readme.txt

 in the comments at the top of the computer code.
-They involve (1) the extensive use of drag and accelerometer data on total mass density,  (2) the addition of a component to the total mass density that accounts for possibly significant contributions of O+ and hot oxygen at altitudes above 500 km, and (3) the inclusion of the SMM UV occultation data on [O2].
+They involve (1) the extensive use of drag and accelerometer data on total mass density,  (2) the addition of a component to the total mass density that accounts for possibly significant contributions of O+ and hot oxygen at altitude_list above 500 km, and (3) the inclusion of the SMM UV occultation data on [O2].
 The MSISE90 model describes the neutral temperature and densities in Earth's atmosphere from ground to thermospheric heights.
 Below 72.5 km the model is